 Fabrizio is a cultural heritage and creative technology scientist.
 His research explores the combination of 3D interactive visualisation, immersive technologies (VR, AR, MR) and multimodal storytelling to develop cutting-edge solutions for heritage preservation and revitalisation, community engagement and sustainable development.

-Fabrizio completed a PhD in Digital Heritage at University of California and held academic posts at the University of York and University of East Anglia, looking at the impact of 3D technologies and online participatory infrastructures on heritage research.
+With a track record in digital heritage and 3D technologies, Fabrizio held academic posts at the University of California, the City University of Hong Kong, and the University of York, looking at the impact of 3D technologies and online participatory infrastructures on heritage research.
 He has facilitated a number of cross-disciplinary projects including a Marie Skłodowska Curie European Fellowship.
 For this project he developed a web-based interactive environment for the management and analysis of archived 3D data.
 A 3D Viewer was developed for the Archaeology Data Service at the University of York, and within the framework of the European ARIADNE infrastructure project.
 The tool has since been adopted by the ADS and the open access journal Internet Archaeology.
+He was also lead of the Reviving Kusunda project funded by the British Academy, which was presented at the British Academy Summer Showcase 2022 and on BBC World News.

-Follow Fabrizio on Twitter
+Follow Fabrizio on X

 Connect with Fabrizio on LinkedIn